2025 ESSAY CONTESTS

 COUNTRIES WITH THE MOST PARTICIPANTS

-OTHER COUNTRIES WITH PARTICIPANTS: Australia, Benin, Czech Ethiopia, Germany, Ghana, Kosovo, Malawi, Malaysia, Mauricius, Mexico, Namibia, Nepal, Pakistan, Palestine, Philippines, Singapore, Slovakia, Slovenia, Sweden, Zimbabwe.
+OTHER COUNTRIES WITH PARTICIPANTS: Australia, Benin, China, Czech Republic, Ethiopia, Germany, Ghana, Kosovo, Malawi, Malaysia, Mauricius, Mexico, Namibia, Nepal, Pakistan, Palestine, Philippines, Singapore, Slovakia, Slovenia, Sweden, Zimbabwe.